syncfusion-content/fileformat-docs/File-Formats/XlsIO/Slicer.md

 {% endhighlight %}
 {% endtabs %}

-The following code snippet illustraes how to format an existing slicer with all the above discussed properties.
+The following code snippet illustrates how to format an existing slicer with all the above discussed properties.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}